-The fund's investment adviser is The Dreyfus Corporation (Dreyfus).
-The fund uses a "manager of managers" approach by selecting one or more subadvisers to manage the fund's assets.
-Dreyfus has engaged its affiliate, Newton, to serve as the fund's subadviser.
-Newton, a registered investment adviser, is an indirect wholly-owned subsidiary of BNY Mellon founded in 1978.
-Newton, subject to Dreyfus' supervision and approval, will provide the day-to-day management of the fund's assets.
+The fund's investment adviser is The Dreyfus Corporation (Dreyfus), and the fund's subadviser is Newton Capital Management Limited (Newton), an affiliate of Dreyfus.
 Robert Marshall-Lee and Sophia Whitbread, CFA are the fund's primary portfolio managers, positions they have held since the fund's inception in 2014.
-Mr. Marshall-Lee, the lead portfolio manager, is the investment leader of the emerging markets equities team at Newton, where he has been employed since 1999.
-Ms. Whitbread is an investment manager on the emerging markets equities team at Newton, where she was employed from 2005 to 2010 and rejoined in January 2011.
+Mr. Marshall-Lee, the lead portfolio manager, is the investment leader of the emerging markets equities team at Newton.
+Ms. Whitbread is an investment manager on the emerging markets equities team at Newton.

 Top Holdings 2

 |Tata Motors, ADR||4.44%|

 |Vipshop Holdings, ADS||3.35%|

 as of 03/31/15

 as of 02/28/15

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.

 - Portfolio composition and allocation is as of 03/31/15 and is subject to change at any time.
 Totals may not be exact due to rounding.
 Negative exposures may represent short positions through derivatives.